EngJoe20/restaurant_management/README.md

 ﻿# Restaurant Management System

-A comprehensive restaurant management system built with Django that helps manage customers, orders, menu items, and staff.
+A comprehensive restaurant management system built with Django that helps manage customers, orders, and menu items.

 ## Features